Mustahsen/is-listesi/README.md

 	spring.datasource.username=${JDBC_DATABASE_USERNAME}
 	spring.datasource.password=${JDBC_DATABASE_PASSWORD}

-These 3 parameters must be changed for test environment or DB credential can be put into path variable with there variable names.
+These 3 parameters must be changed for test environment or DB credentials can be put into system path variables with this variable names.

 PostgreSQL: